-My book publishing career was a natural extension from my history articles that I had researched, written, and published with various newspapers and magazines.
-The topics that I have researched written about cover a broad range of subjects from sports history, to Georgian Bay history, to sports card collecting and much more.
+My book publishing career was a natural extension from my history articles that I had researched, written, and published for various newspapers, and magazines.
+The topics that I have covered span a broad range of subjects from sports history, to Georgian Bay history, to sports card collecting and much more.

 Lionel is also a member of several Halls of Fame in many different sports.
 He was honoured as Canada’s Athlete of the First Half Century of the twentieth century.

 Charlie led the NHL in goal scoring on several occasions and was member of the famous “Kid Line” (with Joe Primeau and “Busher” Jackson) which skated with the Toronto Maple Leafs in the 1930s.

 Roy Conacher, the third Conacher to be inducted in the Hockey Hall of Fame, led the NHL in scoring in his rookie season with the Boston Bruins.
 After serving in the Second World War, Roy skated with Boston, Detroit and Chicago, where he captured another scoring title.

 Other members of Hockey’s Royal Family represented in this book include Roy’s twin brother Bert, who by all accounts would have made the NHL as a star defenseman had it not been for an eye injury which left him blind in one eye.

 Lionel’s son Brian, who skated on Toronto’s last Stanley Cup championship team, Charlie’s son Pete who skated with Chicago, New York and Toronto, and their cousin Murray Henderson who toiled on theBoston Bruins blueline are the other featured in Hockey's Royal Family: The Conachers.